 - 1. The CoRWM Work Programme 2010-13 set out the intention to produce a position paper on the state of public and stakeholder engagement (PSE) in the management of higher activity waste.
-This paper scrutinises the PSE of governments and the Nuclear Decommissioning Authority, however, in order to give a fuller picture, it also refers to the PSE of other organisations. - 2.
+This paper scrutinises the PSE of Governments and the Nuclear Decommissioning Authority, although, in order to give a fuller picture, it also refers to the PSE of other organisations. - 2.
 The paper concludes that there has been considerable effort and resource devoted to PSE over the past few years with a focus on new nuclear build, the development of the Scottish Government policy on higher activity waste and local PSE in West Cumbria. - 3.
 CoRWM recognises that organisations have made efforts to improve their PSE and that there are new PSE strategies and PSE coordination initiatives being developed.
-CoRWM will need to monitor the effectiveness of these developments; however CoRWM has concerns that in the current economic climate, PSE may be reduced in priority when the majority of PSE required has yet to come. - 4.
-The majority of PSE has been for stakeholders and further work will be needed in future for regional and national PSE, for example, in relation to the movement of wastes.
-Ensuring that websites are up to date will be important. - 5.
-CoRWM considers that the UK Government is providing good support to the work of the West Cumbria MRWS Partnership which is considering whether to participate in potentially hosting national geological facilities. - 6.
-CoRWM is of the view that Government should lead the national consultation on the Managing Radioactive Waste Safely stage 4 methodology for identifying sites for surface based investigations.
+CoRWM will need to monitor the effectiveness of these developments. - 4.
+CoRWM has concerns that in the current economic climate, PSE may be reduced in priority when the majority of PSE required has yet to come. - 5.
+The majority of PSE has been for stakeholders and further work to engage both public and stakeholders will be needed in future regionally and nationally, for example, in relation to the movement of wastes.
+Ensuring that websites are accessible and up to date will be essential. - 6.
+CoRWM considers that the UK Government is providing good support to the work of the West Cumbria MRWS Partnership which is considering whether to participate in the geological disposal siting process. - 7.
+CoRWM is of the view that Government should lead the national consultation on the Managing Radioactive Waste Safely stage 4 methodology for identifying potential sites for surface-based investigations.